puntonim/reborn-automator/README.md

 2' request: get palinsesto
 --------------------------
 Get the `id_orario_palinsesto` for the class you are interested.
-You might skip this if you already know it and of it does not change over time.
+You might skip this if you already know it and if it does not change over time.
 ```sh
 $ curl -X POST https://reborn.shaggyowl.com/funzioniapp/v407/palinsesti \
    -d 'id_sede=47&codice_sessione=172978952xxx&giorno=2024-10-25'